What Does “Eco-Friendly” Really Mean?

 Greener Homes: Simple Energy-Saving Habits

-Switch off lights and unplug devices not in use.
+- Switch off lights and unplug devices

-Use LED bulbs for better energy efficiency.
+- Use LED bulbs

 Clean and Groom the Eco-Friendly Way